Alpha Student Chapter

 Diversity and Outreach Committee, Volunteer Experiences, Social/Study Hour in Ramskellar, Professional and Student Mentorship

-Come to our meetings to find out more about upcoming events and/or sign up to the CSFS mailing list and get full details whenever they are available.
-Most weekends have some sort of volunteer activity available and CSFS is always looking for more people!
+Come to our meetings to find out more about upcoming events.
+Most weekends have some sort of volunteer activity available and our community partners are always looking for more people.

 Why Join